 \section{Experiments}

-We conduct two sets of experiments: weakly-supervised text classification and semi-supervised text classification.
-We also examine semi-supervised node classification on graphs.
-When using pre-trained language models, we employ a RoBERTa-base~\citep{liu2019roberta} model obtained from the HuggingFace~\citep{wolf2019huggingface} codebase.
+We conduct two sets of experiments: weakly- and semi-supervised text classification.
+We also examine semi-supervised node classification on graphs (Appendix~\ref{app:graph}).
+All the results have passed a paired t-test with $p<0.05$.
+When using pre-trained language models, we employ a RoBERTa-base~\cite{liu2019roberta} model obtained from the HuggingFace~\cite{wolf2019huggingface} codebase.
 We implement all the methods using PyTorch~\citep{paszke2019pytorch}, and experiments are run on NVIDIA 2080Ti GPUs.
 All the training details are deferred to the appendix.